steelbreeze/state.js/doc/state.com.md

 **autoInitialiseModel**: `boolean`, Defaulting to true, this will cause the model to be initialised prior to initialising the instance if the model has changed.

 **Returns**: `boolean`, True if the message triggered a state transition.

-## Function: isComplete(stateMachineModel, stateMachineInstance)

-Tests a state machine instance to see if its lifecycle is complete.
-A state machine instance is complete if all regions belonging to the state machine root have curent states that are final states.

-**Parameters**

-**stateMachineModel**: `StateMachine`, The state machine model.

-**stateMachineInstance**: `IActiveStateConfiguration`, The instance of the state machine model to test for completeness.

-**Returns**: `boolean`, True if the state machine instance is complete.

-## Function: setRandom(generator)

-Sets a method to select an integer random number less than the max value passed as a parameter.

-This is only useful when a custom random number generator is required; the default implementation is fine in most circumstances.

-**Parameters**

-**generator**: `function`, A function that takes a max value and returns a random number between 0 and max - 1.

-**Returns**: , A random number between 0 and max - 1